pcraster/pcraster/documentation/pcraster_manual/sphinx/app_map2col.rst

 columnnumbers

 -x :emphasis:`columnnumberx`
-   :emphasis:`columnnumberx`  is the column number of the x coordinate in columnfile; in append mode: the colum number of the x coordinate in the :emphasis:`inputcolumnfile` (default 1).
+   :emphasis:`columnnumberx`  is the column number of the x coordinate in columnfile; in append mode: the column number of the x coordinate in the :emphasis:`inputcolumnfile` (default 1).

 -y :emphasis:`columnnumbery`
-   :emphasis:`columnnumbery` is the column number of the y coordinate in columnfile; in append mode: the colum number of the y coordinate in the :emphasis:`inputcolumnfile` (default 2).
+   :emphasis:`columnnumbery` is the column number of the y coordinate in columnfile; in append mode: the column number of the y coordinate in the :emphasis:`inputcolumnfile` (default 2).